-The minimum lot area required in the Rural Communities for residential development shall be based on the area required to ensure adequate private water and septic waste water disposal systems.
+- 3.3.6.1 The minimum lot area required in the Rural Communities for residential development shall be based on the area required to ensure adequate private water and septic wastewater disposal systems.
 The minimum lot area shall generally be .0.8 hectare (1.9 acres) or more.
-Minimum lot areas of less than 0.8 hectare (1.9 acres) may be

-- permitted by the Zoning By-Law depending on sustainable ground water quantity and acceptable quality as required by O. Reg 544/06, and the soil conditions and their ability to accommodate the effluent load from a septic field along with its replacement area, as demonstrated by a hydrogeology study prepared by a qualified professional. - 3.3.6.2 A Hydrogeological and Terrain assessment shall be required when any one of the following apply: A hydro-geology study shall be required in support of a lot creation application by consent or plan of subdivision where the proposed lot(s) is/are less than 0.8 hectare (1.9 acres), where related applications would create more than 1 new lot, where the new lot would be adjacent to an existing lot or within 50 metres (164 feet) of an existing lot. - 1.
+Minimum lot areas of less than 0.8 hectare (1.9 acres) may be permitted by the Zoning By-Law depending on sustainable ground water quantity and acceptable quality as required by O. Reg 544/06, and the soil conditions and their ability to accommodate the effluent load from a septic field along with its replacement area, as demonstrated by a hydrogeology study prepared by a qualified professional. - A Hydrogeological and Terrain assessment shall be required through the consent process when any one of the following apply: A hydro-geology study shall be required in support of a lot creation application by consent or plan of subdivision where the proposed lot(s) is/are less than 0.8 hectare (1.9 acres), where related applications would create more than 1 new lot, where the new lot would be adjacent to an existing lot or within 50 metres (164 feet) of an existing lot. - 1.
 The development involves the creation of a lot less than 1 ha in size; - 2.
 The development is taking place in an area of potential or know hydrologic sensitivity or groundwater contamination; - 3.
-The development involves the creation of more than one lot; - 4.
-That development is located within 150 m of seven (7) other existing developments serviced with private well and septic.
+The development involves the creation of more than one lot: The development involves the creation of more than one building lot.
+A building lot is defined as a parcel of land suitable for residential development with a lot size less than or equal to 2 hectares.
+For the purpose of clarity, where a development proposal involves the creation of more than one lot, and one or both of the lots is greater than 2 hectares, a hydrogeological assessment will not be required unless triggered by other criteria of this Section. - That development is located within 150 m of seven (7) other existing developments serviced with private well and septic.